 - Papa Wolf: Hughes, of course, who looks askance at the friendship between Elysia and Honey until Haruhi explains that Honey is actually a grown adult with martial arts prowess.
 He then reasons that this makes him a lot like the Elric brothers, and stops worrying.

 - Recursive Canon: Near the end of the fic, Renge is shown reading a volume of the FMA manga.

 - Romantic False Lead: Done with a twist.
 Tamaki (who is Haruhi's Love Interest in the OHSHC canon) is floored to discover that he himself is this, and that the author of the fic is actually pairing Haruhi with Mori instead.

-- Self-Deprecating Humor: Plenty by the author, using Kyoya as a mouthpiece; he derides her for using tired cliches and being a hack.
+- Self-Deprecation: Plenty by the author, using Kyoya as a mouthpiece; he derides her for using tired cliches and being a hack.

 - Shipper on Deck: Hughes is one for Roy/Riza and Ed/Winry.
 Tamaki becomes one for both pairings as soon as he's convinced of the mutual regard, but Hughes will only allow him to actively work on getting Ed and Winry together.
 Kyoya notes that the author is one for Mori/Haruhi.